lifeart/glimmer-syntax-patterns/README.md

 - [] Note in README about build process and lack of support for grammar injection in Sublime+VSCode
 - [] Note in README about how to extend Glimmer patterns

+#### Syntax Updates:

+- [] Add separator (equal sign) for handlebars expressions eg name=value
+- Add special flag for ! and ? inside jsdoc types for null, not null eg: {!number}
+- Add a line-start+asterisk+whitespace pattern to source.handlebars for highlighting
+  handlebars inside of jsdoc markdown fenced code blocks